- Photo ID Cards

 The brain is the most intricate and complex organ in the body.
 As the command center for the body, the brain is responsible for every function the human body performs, both consciously and unconsciously.
 Trauma has a serious effect on how the brain functions and this is what Health Watch addresses.

-The founders of Child Watch, Don and Bridget Wood were introduced to Dr. Jon Connelly while searching for assistance for a family member.
+The founders of Child Watch, The founders were introduced to Dr. Jon Connelly while searching for assistance for a family member.
 After meeting with Dr. Connelly it soon became apparent that there was a fit for Child Watch and the families they served.
 Child Watch had been searching for a way to continue assisting families that had lost a child, rescued a child, or was still searching for their missing child.
 Rapid Resolution Therapy was the perfect fit.

-With the success from Fred’s experience and the training, Don and Bridget went through, plans to launch the Childhood Abuse and Trauma Foundation was formulated.
+With the success from Fred’s experience and the training, The founders went through, plans to launch the Childhood Abuse and Trauma Foundation was formulated.

 The Childhood Abuse and Trauma Foundation provides an affordable solution called Rapid Resolution Therapy (“RRT”).
 RRT will clear the trauma in as little as one session, much more efficiently than traditional psychotherapy.
 Rapid Resolution Therapy is a “state of the art and cutting edge approach that heals the invisible wounds of trauma.
 Holistic, gentle, and compassionate, it painlessly eliminates the negative influences from traumatic events even when there are no conscious memories of these events.”